-The sleeve bearings used throughout the linkage utilize Teflon surfaces and do not require lubrication.
+The sleeve bearings used in the prop (5) Figure 7 and the bearings for the trip shaft (16) utilize Teflon surfaces and do not require lubrication.
 After a number of operations, the surface will acquire a thin black film.
-Do not remove this film unless there is evidence of outside contaminates, such as dry or hardened grease.
-If contaminants are present they should be removed by immersing the link and bearing in clean petroleum solvent, or similar cleaner, and using a stiff brush.
-Do not remove the bearings from the links.
+Do not remove this film unless there is evidence of outside contaminants, such as dry or hardened grease.
+If contaminants are present they should be removed by immersing the prop and bearing in clean petroleum solvent, or similar cleaner, and using a stiff brush.
+Do not remove the bearings from the prop or frame.
 DO NOT USE CARBON TETRACHLORIDE.